Today's Articles

 Returning to Italy, Carlos Gomes married Adelina Peri, an Italian pianist he had met while studying in Milan.
 He then wrote the hymn Il Saluto del Brasile for the centenary of American Independence, performed in Philadelphia on July 19, 1876.
 Gomes, faithful to the monarchy and Dom Pedro II, refused the opportunity President Deodoro da Fonseca gave him to compose the new Brazilian National Anthem.

 Economic difficulties forced him to leave Italy and go to Belém do Pará, the capital of the Brazilian province, which had supported him with great nobility.
-He was given the direction of the Musical Conservatory, but by then, he was an elderly man and died there on September 16, 1896.
+He was appointed to the Musical Conservatory, but by then, he was an older man and died there on September 16, 1896.

 To Become a Conductor or Composer